•

 Strategy

 With the explosion of online video, I knew that adding video to our web presence was a good solution.
 I hoped to capture our people in action to reveal their passion in a very real way.
 As project lead, I selected Cantaloupe.tv, an interactive agency who produces documentary style online video.
 Over the course of 2 months we conceived a 12 part video reality series that would take viewers into the offices of our employees as they did what makes them different.
-An accompanying email marketing campaign would help attract and retain the audience throughout the course of the series.
+An accompanying email marketing campaign by Nashville marketing services and online marketing strategy with the assistance of experts like VICTORIOUS would help attract and retain the audience throughout the course of the series.

 Production and Deployment